armadaproject/armada-spark/docs/architecture.md

 - `spark.armada.scheduling.namespace` - The namespace to use for the job.
 If not set, the default namespace will be used.
 - `spark.armada.scheduling.priority` - The priority to use for the job.
 If not set, the default priority will be used.
 (Double)
 - `spark.armada.executor.trackerPollingInterval` - Specifies
     the interval between polls to check the state of Executors.
-(Long milliseconds)
+(Duration string)
 - `spark.armada.executor.trackerTimeout` - Specifies the time to
     wait for the minimum number of Executors.
-(Long milliseconds)
+(Duration string)
 - `spark.armada.lookouturl` - Sets the base URL to use for Armada's Lookout service.
 - `spark.armada.health.checkTimeout` - Time to wait for Armada's health check to succeed in seconds.
-(Long)
+(Duration string)
 - `spark.armada.scheduling.nodeSelectors` - A comma-separated list of kubernetes
     label selectors (in key=value format) to ensure the spark Driver and its Executors are deployed to the same cluster.